-JAS Brazil believes that these informal events are the perfect opportunity to not only to discuss market expectation for the following year with our valued customers, but to also to strengthen the relationship with them.
+JAS Brazil believes that these informal events are the perfect opportunity, not only to discuss market expectation for the following year with our valued customers, but to also strengthen the relationship with them.

 JAS Brazil looks forward to another successful year and creating more to celebrate in the future.

 We are pleased to announce that as of November 20, 2017, we have relocated our office in Miami, Florida, U.S.!
 Our new office is located at 1900 NW 129 AVE suite 100 Miami, FL 33182.